dan-the-meme-man/shortcuts-for-linguists/README.md

 # shortcuts-for-linguists
-These scripts can be run through the program AutoHotKey (AHK) which can be installed for free.
-They contain helpful keyboard shortcuts for phonetics/phonology.
+This script runs via AutoHotKey (AHK) which can be installed for free.
+It contains helpful keyboard shortcuts for phonetics/phonology.

 Please feel free to modify this script as needed!
 As an example: